 Witches Brooms – Halloween Table Decorating with Kataifi

-A month or so ago a blogger friend of ours did a post for us making Kataifi monsters for Halloween.
+A blogger friend of ours did a post for us making Kataifi monsters for Halloween.
 She also showed an image of a broomstick she made using the kataifi.
 Well, it apparently appealed to my inner child.
 I wanted to make those brooms!
 I just had to see if it would work.
 So I tried it myself and am happy to report that it was super fun.

 As far as a recipe, I'll keep it really simple.
 I basically just did these with my fingers, kataifi, a bit of butter and some pretzel sticks.
 The trickiest part is wrapping a "ribbon" of kataifi around the broomstick.
 Just take deep breaths.
 And when you bake them, watch carefully as they can burn in the blink of an eye.
 Otherwise it is super fun.
 Maybe do them with a group of preteens.
 They're sure to stir creative juice.